Churamani1/Hellowhale/README.md

 # hellowhale
-follow thw step by step guid
+follow the step by step guid